ckgresla/MI6/README.md

 ## Hit-List
+Implemented:
+-

-Algorithms already implemented;
+Algorithms QUESTIONABLY implemented;
 1. REINFORCE
 2. VPG
   -  VPG makes use of Schulman's Generalized Advantage Estimation whereas the REINFORCE implementation uses rewards per timestep (reaction for each action) -- the algorithms are basically the same with the exception of VPG's Value Network/Function, Normalized and Baselined rewards

-Algorithms yet to be implemented;
-3. TRPO
-4. DQN

-Tools to leverage
-- WarpDrive- https://github.com/salesforce/warp-drive (dare I say "blazingly" fast parallelization for Multi-Agent training via GPU + PyTorch)

 ## Info
 Directory Structure
-- "algorithms" contains PyTorch Implementations of each method (has a test use case if file is run @ the command line, intended to be imported thought)
 - "agents" contains saved model weights for Environments
   - Save New Weights/Controllers as roughly: "{ENV_NAME}-{ALGORITHM}-{STEPS}"
-- "core" has utilities and code that is shared across Algorithms (environment interaction, etc.)
 - "housekeeping" has all of the items for... housekeeping (requirements.txt for env replication, etc.)
-- "intel" has some notes and links to helpful resources, papers and information
+- "intel" has some of my notes and links to; helpful resources, papers and information
+- "mi6" holds the code for all the magic
+  - "algorithms" contains PyTorch Implementations of each method (runnable at terminal or importable)
+  - "core" has utilities and code that is sensible to share across Algorithms (environment interaction, etc.)

 ## Setup